ulrobix/sphinx_examplecode_test/docs/about.rst

 About
 =====

-This is a simple extension that is rendered as HTML widgets:
+This is a simple sphinx extension that is rendered as HTML widgets:

-- Content tab
+- :ref:`content-tabs`
-- Column content
+- :ref:`column-content`
-- Toggle header
+- :ref:`toggle-header`